taoketao/pygame_game1/README.md

   - You'll need Python 2.7 (due to print statements, python3 will likely not work).
 Type this:
     >  python -c "print 'Hello world!'"

-    ⋅⋅⋅If that fails, go download Python 2.7.
-Then, for each of the ⋅⋅⋅dependencies below, try this command:
+    If that fails, go download Python 2.7.
+Then, for each of the dependencies below, try this command:
     >    python -c "import DEP"     where you replace DEP with the dependency.

-    ⋅⋅⋅If it fails, do this command: pip install DEP ⋅⋅⋅If that fails also, go install pip.
+    If it fails, do this command: pip install DEP
+    If that fails also, go install pip.

-    ⋅⋅⋅Dependencies, many of which are standard:
+    Dependencies, many of which are standard:
     >    pygame      abc       numpy       sqlite3       ConfigParser
     >    PIL python imaging library: Image, ImageOps     operator
     >    random      os (os.path)       sys

-    ⋅⋅⋅(The ones of note are pygame, which is indispensable, and sqlite3.
-With ⋅⋅⋅light modification you may be able to do without sys, abc, random )
+    (The ones of note are pygame, which is indispensable, and sqlite3.
+With light modification you may be able to do without sys, abc, random )

-    ⋅⋅⋅Finally, you're ready to go.
+    Finally, you're ready to go.
 To play a game, do command:
     >   python rungame.py

-    ⋅⋅⋅And if you want to quit to restart, press (don't tap) the   q   key, or ⋅⋅⋅hit CTRL+c while in the terminal.
+    And if you want to quit to restart, press (don't tap) the   q   key, or hit CTRL+c while in the terminal.

 Why did I do this: